0

 Iso-osmolar or near-iso-osmolar products closely match the body's natural fluid balance and are generally better tolerated

-Repeated exposure to hyperosmolar products can:
+Repeated exposure to hyperosmolar products may contribute to:

 Lubricants vs Moisturizers Through the Lens of pH and Osmolality